harris-coding-lab/harris-coding-lab.github.io/README.md

      - [basic string manipulation](https://app.dataquest.io/m/342/fundamentals-of-string-manipulation)
      - [`gather()` and correlations](https://app.dataquest.io/m/325/correlations-and-reshaping-data/4/gathering-data-into-columns)
        - "step 2" is all about `ggplot` and potentially useful.
+  - They're always adding content, so we probably missed some good ones.

 ### Questions?